aedocoding/node-backend-template/README.md

 # Backend Template
 - This project was made in order to allow developers to quickly boilerplate a backend for whatever project they might be working on, it has only the essentials in getting a working API up and running.
 - User registration, user login, and authentication with JSON Web Tokens are all already implemented.
 - Sample tests have been written for the existing endpoints using Jest and Supertest.
-Run the tests with ```JavaScript npm run test```.
+Run the tests with ```npm run test```.
 - A lot of the documentation makes reference to using __Heroku__ as the site to deploy on but this backend should be deployable anywhere as long as you adjust the instructions accordingly and follow the steps as a guideline in setting up the API and database.
 # Next Steps
 - Ideally, a developer should be able to use Knex migrations + seeds to quickly create the tables for whatever kind of data they're dealing with.
 You can refer to this [guide on Knex migrations + seeds if you need a quick reminder of how they work.](https://gist.github.com/NigelEarle/70db130cc040cc2868555b29a0278261) The [Knex documentation is also very helpful.](http://knexjs.org/)